 What is clear and undisputed is that your mind can and does heal your body.
-What is not always clear is why, when, and how the subconscious mind does so, or why under similar conditions, some people become pain and illness free while others do not.
+What is not always clear is why, when, and how the subconscious mind does so.
+Or why under similar conditions, some people become pain and illness free while others do not.

-What appears to be understood is that our mind healing powers lie in the subconscious.
-Because the subconscious mind creates coherence between what it believes to be true and reality, it manifests according to those beliefs.
+What appears to be understood is that mind healing powers lie in the subconscious.
+The subconscious aims to create coherence, or agreement, between what it believes and reality.
+It accepts what you believe as truth and manifests according to those beliefs.
 As the placebo and nocebo effects show us, beliefs can heal or make you sick.
 This happens repeatedly in clinical trials, much to the bane of drug company researchers.

 Your powerful subconscious brain orders cells to create disease, repair damage, or heal.
 And as long as the materials and functions for creating and maintaining healthy cells are available, it can instantly provide what the cells need to carry out those orders.

 We are often surprised to witness a spontaneous healing of body or mind in ourselves or others.
 The truth is that this miracle of healing and damage control goes on inside our bodies continuously.
 Because it is going on unconsciously, we take no notice of it until something goes awry.

 Trying to direct the subconscious to heal at will has led to the resurgence and development of mind healing techniques.
 Some methods are ancient, some are quite new.

 You may experience positive, sometimes miraculous effects mentally and physically when used properly and consistently.

 Keep in mind that whatever methods you choose, whether visualization, hypnosis, tapping and so on, your subconscious cannot be primed, coaxed, manipulated, or bullied into carrying out your conscious wishes anymore than hollering at your computer will change its programs.